orbeon/errorified/README.md

 Other things I need to know?
 ----------------------------

-- it's written in Scala
+- it's written in Scala (tested with 2.9.2)
 - it's released under the MIT license

 ---